virinchi123/vedika/docs/api-reference.md

 ```

 - Common errors:
-  - `400` invalid `interactionType`, invalid `occurredAt`, or non-array `eventBookingIds`
+  - `400` invalid `interactionType`, invalid `occurredAt`, invalid `voiceNote`, or non-array `eventBookingIds`
   - `401` missing or invalid bearer token
   - `404` referenced event booking not found

 ### PUT /customer-interactions/{id}

 Replaces a customer interaction.
-This route replaces the full `eventBookingIds` set instead of appending to it.
+This route replaces the full `eventBookingIds` set instead of appending to it. `voiceNote` is only allowed for `WALK_IN`, omitting or sending `null` preserves the existing voice note, and `clearVoiceNote: true` removes it.

 - Auth: bearer access token required
 - Path params: